 Abstract

-Lockdown measures in response to the COVID-19 pandemic had an appreciable impact on the education of all medical, dental, and non-medical healthcare professional (HCP) students.
-These included the closure of universities necessitating a rapid move to e-learning and new approaches to practical’s.
-However initially, there was a lack of knowledge and expertise regarding e-learning approaches and the affordability of internet bundles and equipment.
-We initially con-ducted two pilot studies to assess such current challenges, replaced by a two-stage approach including a full investigation involving 32 private and public universities during the early stages of the pandemic followed by a later study assessing the current environment brought about by the forced changes.
-Top challenges at the start of the pandemic included a lack of familiarity with e-learning approaches, cost of the internet, lack of IT equipment and the quality of the classes.
-Universities offered support to staff and students to a varying degree to address identified challenges.
+Introduction: Lockdown measures in response to the COVID-19 pandemic had an appreciable impact on the education of all medical, dental and non-medical healthcare professional students.
+These included the closure of universities necessitating a rapid move to e-learning and a new practical approach to conducting teaching-learning classes.
+However, initially, there was a lack of knowledge and expertise regarding e-learning approaches and the affordability of internet bundles and equipment.
+Materials and Methods: We conducted two pilot studies to assess such current challenges, replaced by a two-stage approach including a full investigation involving 32 private and public universities during the early stages of the pandemic, followed by a later study assessing the current environment brought about by the forced tops.
+Results: The top challenges at the start of the pandemic included a lack of familiarity with the e-learning approaches, the cost of the internet, a lack of IT equipment and the quality of the classes.
+To address identified challenges, universities offered support to staff and students.
 Since then, e-learning approaches have widened the possibilities for teaching and learning at convenient times.
 However, challenges remain.
-In conclusion, there were considerable challenges at the start of them pandemic.
+Conclusions: There were considerable challenges at the start of the pandemic.
 Several key issues have been addressed with hybrid learning here to stay.
-Remaining challenges include a lack of ICT equipment.
+The remaining challenges include a lack of ICT equipment.
 However, new innovations will continue.